 - Ride directly toward the barrel on your right or left.
 Ride around the barrel, and make a loop.

 - Head towards the second barrel opposite the first.
 Change direction as you make the turn so that you are creating a figure eight.

 - Now ride towards the third barrel, the one furthest from the start line.
 Make a loop around this barrel and now in a straight line, head back to the starting line, which is now the finish line.

 You cross the line where the timer—either automatic or human—will record your time for the entire pattern.
 In rodeo barrel racing, winning times are less than 15 seconds.

 Time and Penalties

 The only determining factor in a barrel race is time.
-A rider is disqualified if they knock over a barrel, or go off route on the pattern.
+Riders are disqualified if they knock over a barrel or go off route on the pattern.
 In official competition, hitting a barrel is a penalty of five seconds.
 Of course, at small play days or gymkhanas, the rules may be changed to suit the level of competition.

 Riding barrel races fast and precisely is not an easy task.
 Quite often you will find that if you ride the pattern slower and cleanly, you might actually get a better time than if you just try to go fast.

 When you are first learning to run barrel races, going fast will actually slow you down.
 You may go faster by going at a slower gait, by keeping your lines straight and your turns tight and accurate.
 Galloping wildly all over, making huge turns, and wobbly runs between the barrels may take more time than trotting but stay on the pattern.
 Control is just as important as speed.

 Don’t think that you can’t ride barrel races if you ride English saddle.
 While you will not have the security that most barrel racers do in their deep-seated western saddles, barrel races are a good way to learn how to stay centered and use aids to accurately turn, speed up, or slow down your horse.